 Already, The Dubai Electricity and Water Authority (DEWA) and the Knowledge and Human Development Authority (KHDA) who were the first to join the blockchain network, have both processed more than five million transactions on the system.
 Banks and financial services will also be among the entities joining the system, in addition, Dubai Police, Roads and Transport Authority (RTA), Dubai Health Authority (DHA); Dubai Airports; Dubai Customs; Dubai Municipality; Department of Tourism and Commerce Marketing (DTCM); Dubai Courts; and Dubai Holding.

 The administration is running a Smart Dubai program that seeks at using technology to improve all the government and private sector processes and coordination between them, thus improving services and experiences for residents and visitors.
 The project was started in 2013 and brings together government, private sector, and institutional partners.

-The new blockchain-based payment and settlement approach will help improve efficiency by transferring all government transactions to the blockchain network.
+The new blockchain-based payment and settlement approach aim to help improve overall efficiency by transferring all government transactions to the blockchain network.

-Dr Aisha said success of the platform needed collaboration and synergy among different government entities involved or those that are planning to.
+Dr. Aisha said the success of the platform needed collaboration and synergy among different government entities involved or those that are planning to.
 Each entity will be requested to open its data and collaborate with others and departments across different government departments.